brown-dash/Dash-Documentation/markdown/environment.md

 ![](../assets/gifs/environment/colon-menu.gif){:.img}

-## Window Manager
+## Dashboards, Tiles & Tabs

+<iframe src="https://drive.google.com/file/d/1-LDsG36vURzBNGueNkX7xZVpY4Wflf5v/preview" width="640" height="480" allow="autoplay"></iframe>

 ### What is a Dashboard?
-A particular layout of tiles is called a dashboard, and consists of one or more tiles.
+A particular layout of tiles is called a dashboard, and consists of one or more tabs.
 A user can have multiple dashboards to support different workflows.
 For example, one to collect a photo album, and another to take notes during class.
 Although documents can be linked and moved between dashboards, they are primarily designed to operate seperately.

 ### What is a tab?
+We display dash documents in the window manager with tabs.
+A tab can contain any document in dash.
+In your dashboard, tabs are organised into `Off-screen tabs` and `On-screen tabs`.
+The off `

 ### What is a tile?